Want to learn more?Watch The Video

 The Walton College established the S.A.M. program, which stands for Students Achieving Milestones.
 The three foundational milestones are Personal, Academic, and Professional.
 This program is meant to inspire and foster an environment of continuous learning and growth through outside of the classroom experiences, in order to build marketable skills and competencies.
 They partnered with Suitable to develop 12 competencies and within each competency are five levels of proficiency that students progress through.
 The levels are a part of the gamification aspect of Suitable.
 With these, faculty can assess where students are in S.A.M.; but most importantly, it encourages students to come back to the program and build each competency so they can reach mastery.
 As students complete experiences, they accumulate points and earn badges.
 With Suitable, Walton students have an engaging and fun road map to guide them through college and better prepare them for lifelong success.

 By using Suitable’s intuitive mobile app, students can effortlessly record their involvement and view their progress in real-time.
 In addition, Suitable provides each student with a shareable and downloadable Experiential Learning Record, which organizes all of the students' accomplishments and experiences into the 12 Walton competencies.
-Suitable’s Experiential Learning Records include a Co-curricular Transcript as well as an ePortfolio that captures student involvement, reflection, and work samples (i.e. -video, picture, presentations, etc).
+Suitable’s Co-Curricular Transcripts product includes an experiential learning record as well as an ePortfolio that captures student involvement, reflection, and work samples (i.e. -video, picture, presentations, etc).
 All of this involvement is seamlessly tracked and translated into competencies to help students articulate their skills to employers.
 The shareable experiential transcripts can hold any media that a student wants to upload and are also automated, so they never have to worry about keeping it up to date.
 With Suitable, students now have a powerful way to showcase themselves and tell their story.

 The Walton College launched S.A.M. by introducing it to freshmen.
 In doing so, they noticed great results and students quickly adopted Suitable’s easy-to-use technology.
 There were 1,038 targeted students and 98% were engaged since the launch.
 There were also 20,056 experiences completed.